 In March 2022, after eighteen months of negotiations with CDCR and the Court ruling in Plaintiffs’ favor on two sets of objections to CDCR’s proposal, CDCR finalized the remedial plans to comply with the Court’s orders.
 As part of the remedial plans, CDCR must overhaul its staff misconduct investigation and discipline process to better hold staff accountable for violating the rights of incarcerated people with disabilities.
 These reforms began to be implemented at the six prisons in 2022.

 The Ninth Circuit’s February 2023 opinion affirmed almost all of the remedies in the district court’s orders.
 The court vacated only two remedies—additional staff and reforms to pepper-spray policies—and did so only at five of the six prisons addressed in the orders on appeal.
 Of note, CDCR has already implemented and embraced both of those remedies at the five impacted prisons.

 CDCR must also produce to us and to the Court Expert staff misconduct investigation files so that we can monitor if CDCR is complying with the remedial plans and if the changes to the system will result in increased transparency and accountability.
 Plaintiffs’ counsel will post redacted versions of our monitoring reports on our website.

-In addition, in response to our litigation, CDCR has plans to install fixed surveillance cameras at all of its 34 prisons by the mid-2024 and to implement body-worn cameras at four additional prisons by mid-2023 (California Correctional Women’s Facility (Chowchilla), CSP – Sacramento (Folsom), Salinas Valley State Prison (Soledad), California Correctional Institution (Tehachapi).
+In addition, in response to our litigation, CDCR has plans to install fixed surveillance cameras at all of its prisons and has begun implementing body-worn cameras at four additional prisons (California Correctional Women’s Facility (Chowchilla), CSP – Sacramento (Folsom), Salinas Valley State Prison (Soledad), California Correctional Institution (Tehachapi).